Frequently Asked Questions

 A. This is dependent on the nature of your surgery and conditions, how long you take to heal, your occupation and any protective or therapy requirements post-op.
 Mr Jeffers will discuss this with you at your initial clinic visit and let you know of your progress with return to work.

-Q. Who will provide a sick/ fit note?
+Q. Who will provide a sick/ fit note (also known as a Med 3)?

 A. Mr Jeffers or a member of his team will be happy to provide the note for the initial period postop.
 Further notes maybe required to be completed by your GP.